Xinhua Bookstore: History

 The four Chinese letter "Xin-hua Shu-dian" logo was made in brush writing in 1948 by Chairman Mao Zedong.
 In 1951, during the First All-China Publishing Administration Conference, it was decided to divide the vertically integrated operation into the People's Publishing House, Xinhua Publishing Plant, and the Xinhua Bookstore.

+Its control over retail bookselling decreased in the 1980s.
+At the same time, the sector was hit with inflation in the price of paper.
+Xinhua managers began to incorporate other business segments, such as selling audio and visual equipment and renting floor space to other businesses.